StevenCusey/WordGenerator/README.md

 # WordGenerator
-Allows the User to Auto Generate two random words and temporarily save them to a list
+This allows the User to Auto Generate two random words and temporarily save them to a list.